Main Content

 - Site mark-up surveys

-GPR is a very flexible non-destructive survey technique.
-It has so many potential uses.
-We believe that its application is limited only by the imagination and skill of the surveyor.
-Their knowledge and experience in conducting the survey and interpreting the data are crucial.
+GPR is a very flexible, nondestructive survey technique with many potential uses.
+Its application is limited only by the surveyor’s imagination and skill.
+Their knowledge and experience in conducting and interpreting the survey data are crucial.